ossamamahjour/kubernetes-observability-demo/README.md

 Data flows from the application through the collection agents to storage systems and is visualized in Grafana dashboards.

+## Observability Stack Justification

+### Why This Stack?

+1. **Prometheus + AlertManager**:
+   - Industry-standard metrics solution built for Kubernetes
+   - Pull-based model works well with ephemeral containers
+   - Rich query language allows flexible metric analysis
+   - AlertManager provides robust alert routing capabilities
+   - Extensive community support and integration options

+2. **Loki + Promtail**:
+   - Designed specifically for Kubernetes environments
+   - Uses the same label-based approach as Prometheus, providing consistency
+   - Efficient storage model with separation of metadata and log content
+   - Straightforward integration with Grafana and Prometheus ecosystem

+3. **Jaeger**:
+   - Native support for distributed tracing with OpenTracing compatibility
+   - Optimized for Kubernetes deployments
+   - Provides service dependency analysis
+   - Works well with the HotROD demo application

+4. **Grafana**:
+   - Unified visualization of all three observability pillars
+   - Rich plugin ecosystem and dashboard creation capabilities
+   - Support for alerts based on metrics
+   - Seamless integration with Prometheus, Loki, and Jaeger

+5. **HotROD Demo Application**:
+   - Pre-instrumented to emit metrics, logs, and traces
+   - Demonstrates a realistic microservices architecture
+   - Created by the Jaeger team, ensuring proper tracing implementation
+   - Provides meaningful telemetry data for dashboard visualization

+This stack represents a comprehensive, cloud-native observability solution that can scale from development environments to production deployments, making it ideal for the assessment requirements.

 ## Components

 ### Kubernetes Cluster